Dedicated Divorce Attorney Serving Frisco, Lewisville and all of Denton County, Texas

 - Child support

 Custody of the parties’ children and a detailed parenting schedule must be agreed upon or court ordered before a divorce is finalized.
 Visit our child custody page to learn more about the specific elements that parties and the court must consider when drafting custody and parenting plans.
 The standard that each and every party, lawyer, and judge must adhere to when crafting these plans is as follows: the best interests of the child(ren).

 Texas is a community property state, which means all marital property acquired or incurred during the marriage – assets and debts – is subject to a just and right division.
 Keep in mind that this does not necessarily mean an equal division.
 Oftentimes a fair and equitable property division means something other than a 50/50 split.
 Visit our property division page to learn more.

 Texas courts may consider a number of factors when determining whether to order an unequal property division during a divorce, including for example, a spouse’s fault in the break up in the marriage.

-As an experienced divorce attorney serving Denton families, I will work hard to protect your interests when negotiating or litigating the property division in your case.
+As an experienced Denton County Divorce Lawyer, I will work hard to protect your interests when negotiating or litigating the property division in your case.

 While it is somewhat common in Texas for one spouse to pay spousal support to the other spouse while a divorce is pending (in order to pay the bills and maintain the status quo), it is important to note that spousal support might not be ordered once the divorce is finalized.
 When a divorce is finalized spousal support (if awarded) is called spousal maintenance.